 "Peter and Kerry were great hosts, very welcoming with all needs catered for.
-The cottage is perfect (particularlly the wood burner and dozens of The kitchen is also incredibly well equipt which is great for rainy days in!
+The cottage is perfect (particularly the wood burner and dozens of games).
+The kitchen is also incredibly well equipped which is great for rainy days in!
 Gardens and views also beautiful.
 Thanks for your great hospitality we would certainly visit again."

 5 Stars for Accuracy, Check-in, Cleanliness, Communication, Location, Value.
 Quick responses.
 Local tips.
 Outstanding hospitality.
 Amazing amenities.
 Sparkling clean.
 Thoughtful touches.
 John-Louis

 Getting here by car is easy, although finding just the postcode will not get you right here so we will give you exact directions.

 There is a steep and narrow 1/2 mile lane to the property which is unsuitable for caravans or large campervans.

 From Pont-y-Pant station it is a 20 minute uphill walk.
 The bus from Llandudno to Blaenau also stops on the main road near the train station.